 How To Find Your Enneagram Type Summary

-Since all Enneagram personality type tests are not wholly accurate, it is best to do your own research and be honest with yourself to find your core Enneagram personality type and Enneagram Wing type.
-Learning your Enneagram personality type can help you grow in life, and you can use the knowledge you’ve gained to guide you through self-discoveries.
+Since all Enneagram personality type tests are not wholly accurate, it is best to do your research and be honest to find your core Enneagram personality type and Enneagram Wing type.
+Learning how to find your Enneagram type is worth the effort.
+It can help you grow in life, and you can use the knowledge you’ve gained to guide you through self-discoveries.